GLOBAL MARKETS-Shares fall on US fiscal worry; oil up on China

 "The uncertainty that (the fiscal talks) is creating is basically holding the markets hostage in the short term," said Andres Garcia-Amaya, global market strategist at J.P.
 Morgan Funds, in New York.

-Weighing on the Nasdaq was a 3.8 percent drop in shares of tech giant Apple after UBS cut its price target to $700 from $780 and the iPhone 5 debuted in China to a cool reception.
-The stock, which closed at $509.79, has tumbled in recent months for several reasons after peaking at $705 in September, including investors locking in profits ahead of scheduled capital-gains increases for next year.
+Weighing on the Nasdaq was a 4.4 percent drop in shares of tech giant Apple after UBS cut its price target to $700 from $780.
+The stock has tumbled in recent months for several reasons, including investors locking in profits ahead of scheduled capital-gains increases for next year.

 European shares slipped as investors banked profits after hitting 18-month highs earlier in the week, and some said the pan-European index was vulnerable to a deeper correction the longer U.S. budget talks remain at an impasse.